 Whether you have an iPhone or not you are pretty likely to have a camera already on your phone when you buy it, and this may be the most invaluable app of all.

-As a medical student you are constantly learning and seeing things that you are supposed to remember after seeing it for only a second.
+Medical students are constantly learning and seeing things that you are supposed to remember after seeing it for only a second.
 I use my camera to document things that I think I might need to be able to look at at another time.
 For example, my consultant once recommended a book to me, and instead of finding a pen and paper to write down the name I just took a picture.
-There was a day last week where I was based in a surgery in the middle of nowhere, so I looked up the route on the computer and took a picture of it.
+There was a day last week where I was based inon surgery in the middle of nowhere, so I looked up the route on the computer and took a picture of it.
 (Screenshots can also be very helpful.)
-As a medical student you use to make use of every resource available to you.
+As a medical student, you use to make use of every resource available to you.

 2. Dr Companion

 So I’ve already given you an overview of this one, but here are some screenshots.
 It is very easy to navigate and I find that the best bit is that you can actually search for a keyword, and it will show you all of the pages in all of the books you have downloaded that are relevant: so much easier that looking it up in the index and looking through all of the pages!

 I actually think this app is a lot of fun, and you’re learning at the same time!
 It gives you a case and then asks what you would ask and do at each point of the history or examination.
 It then asks which investigations you would ask for, and shows you the results of them so you can work out a diagnosis and form a management plan.
 It is really good for showing you the process of coming up with a differential diagnosis, and for getting you thinking about how you could manage their condition, which in 4th year is extremely important.